cakephp/docs/en/views.rst

 If you render the same element more than once in a view and have caching enabled be sure to set the 'key' parameter to a different name each time.
-This will prevent each succesive call from overwriting the previous element() call's cached result.
+This will prevent each successive call from overwriting the previous element() call's cached result.
 E.g.::

     <?php